-Below figure (Figure 01) shows all the phases of PTLC and their respective tasks.
+The below figure (Figure 01) shows all the phases of PTLC and their respective tasks.
 The unmasked tasks have a relation with LoadRunner or you can say that LoadRunner does those tasks.
-Refer to the figure and understand the fact that where and how LoadRunner basic steps are fitted into PTLC?
+Refer to the figure and understand the fact that where and how LoadRunner basic steps are fitted into PTLC.

 1. Script Creation: